ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 indicate an unsatisfactory result for these scenarios.

-In general, measurements from Internet-scale deployments might not expose the properties of operation in each these scenarios, as they are not as ubiquitous as the General Use scenarios.
+In general, measurements from Internet-scale deployments might not expose the properties of operation in each of these scenarios, because they are not as ubiquitous as the General Use scenarios.

 ## Active Queue Management (AQM) {#aqm}